-Property Tax in Toronto and the GTA
+Property Tax in Toronto

-The property tax collected by Canadian provinces can be based on the current use and value of the property.
-As you probably know, the major source of revenue for most municipalities, paying for local services like parks or schools (excluding colleges and universities) is the property tax.
-The local property tax should be included in the expense calculations of every property owner.
-For your convenience, we’ve prepared a GTA property tax calculator, which will help you to determine how much tax there is on your property.
+The Property Tax collected by Canadian provinces can be based on the current use and value of the property.
+As you probably know, the major source of revenue for most municipalities, paying for local services like parks or schools (excluding colleges and universities), is the Property Tax.
+The local Property Tax should be included in the expense calculations of every property owner.
+For your convenience, we’ve prepared a GTA Property Tax calculator, which will help you to determine how much tax there is on your property.

 The Municipal Property Assessment Corporation (MPAC) estimates the market value of each property in Ontario on a regular basis.
 This Current Value Assessment occurred in 2008 for the tax years from 2009 to 2012.
 The changes are phased in during the four years.

 No, you don’t.
 It is done automatically by MPAC.
 The corporation will mail notices of assessment to all owners.

 The new assessed value will be implemented gradually.
 If your property was assessed to be $300,000 in 2005 and then $360,000 in 2008, the new assessed values for the following years will be $315,000 in 2009, $330,000 in 2010, $345,000 in 2011, and $360,000 in 2012.

 In case there was any change with the property (i.e. a change in property classification; an addition, renovation, or new construction to a property), MPAC will issue a Property Assessment Change Notice.
 If it is a new construction, it may apply to the current year and, if applicable, for any part or all of the previous two years.
 If you become the owner of a newly constructed property, the first regular bill you receive from the City could only be for a portion of the assessment value for your unit, so remember this fact.